PharmacyInfoline

 • Avoid items that contain more than one question per item (e.g. Do you like strawberries and potatoes?).

-• Question should not be biased or even leading the participant towards an answer
+• The question should not be biased or even lead the participant toward an answer

 Basic Background Questions